 Exotic animal veterinarians specialize in treating exotic animals, such as birds, reptiles, and small mammals, that are not typical pets but can be considered one.

-These veterinarians work with wild and exotic animals in zoos and wildlife reserves, ensuring their happiness and health.
+These veterinarians work with wild and exotic animals in zoos and wildlife reserves.
+The main goal is to help them thrive and survive in today’s world.

 Research and Laboratory Veterinarians

-Research and laboratory veterinarians work behind the scenes and support the veterinarians on the front lines.
-Their work is crucial for developing medicines and technology for veterinary care.
+These research experts work behind the scenes to support the vets on the front lines.
+Their work is crucial for developing medicines, explaining diseases, and inventing technologies for vet care.

-These experts support our veterinarians by providing accurate diagnosis through blood tests, urine tests, and other diagnostic measures.
+Lab experts support our veterinarians by providing accurate diagnoses through blood tests, urine tests, and other diagnostic measures.

 Anesthesia